Introduction -what is a director’s loan account?

 - Allocate a salary or dividend payment against the loan. i.e., record a salary payment or dividend as taxable income but do not draw the actual cash in relation to this.
 In turn, this will reduce or clear the loan balance.

-A company can avoid the Section 455 charge if the director will repay the outstanding director’s loan balance before the corporation tax due date.
+A company can avoid the Section 455 charge on a company loan to director if the director will repay the outstanding loan balance before the corporation tax due date.
 This date is nine months and one day after your company’s year-end.

 However, there are some anti-avoidance rules in place.
 Notably, it will help if you take care not to fall foul of these rules.
 These rules will seek to ensure that any repayments of the loan are genuine repayments, as opposed to transactions which are designed to avoid the Section 455 Tax charge.
 Such transactions will include when you take out another loan very shortly after you had just repaid it.